david-chase/kubex-inventory/README.md

 `kubex-inventory.ps1 -instance sandbox | grep "Kubex Automation"`

 ## How it works
-There's no magic going on here.  `software.csv` contains a list of software packages and the matching logic to identify them.
+Simple pattern matching.  `software.csv` contains a list of software packages and the matching logic to identify them.
 The format of the file is:

 `<Software Package>, <Software Category>, "<Matching rule>"`